Google Lens but for Animals: Best Animal ID App

 Animal ID App Limitations

-- Rare species, local subspecies, hybrids, and unusual color morphs may be missing or underrepresented in reference data.
+- Rare species, local subspecies, hybrids, juveniles, and unusual color morphs may be missing or underrepresented in reference data or look different as they mature.

 - The result is not a veterinary diagnosis, wildlife rescue instruction, bite-risk assessment, or legal identification.